livekit/livekit-cli/README.md

 If you need to handle multiple streams, you can use Unix socket.
 In this mode, the CLI acts as socket listener.
 The socket name must contain one of the keywords (`opus`, `vp8` or `h264`) so the CLI can infer which codec reader to use.

 The following example uses `cat` and `netcat (nc)` to publish video & audio tracks.
-For use in your application, you can look up how to send data to Unix domain socket in your language (yes, any language!).
+For use in your application, you can look up how to send data to Unix Domain Socket (UDS) in your language (yes, any language!).

 Video: